StanislavLukashevich/LinkedIn-Python-Content-Analytics/README.md

 See the Python script in this repository for detailed comments and explanations.

 Note: initial version only works through an IDEA.
+A user-friendly software is currently in planning stage.

 *Author:  Stanislav "Stas" Lukashevich*